Like button: X / Twitter

+Previously users were able users to see which posts others have liked under a likes tab in a user's profile.
+Though in June 2024 this feature was removed across the site thus making likes private for all users.

+In July 2024 it was reported that a "dislike" button featuring a broken heart icon was being tested as an addition to the site.

 VK

 VK like buttons for posts, comments, media and external sites operate in a different way from Facebook.
 Liked content doesn't get automatically pushed to the user's wall, but is saved in the (private) Favorites section instead.

 Instagram

 The Instagram like button is indicated by a heart symbol.
 In addition to tapping the heart symbol on a post, users can double tap an image to "like" it.
 In May 2019, Instagram began tests wherein the number of likes on a user's post is hidden from other users.

 TikTok

-The TikTok like button is indicated by a heart symbol, and users can use the like button by double tapping on a post they like, similar to Instagram.
+The TikTok like button is indicated by a heart symbol, and users can use the like button by double tapping on a post they like, similar to YouTube Shorts and Instagram.
 Liked content can be accessed via the "Liked" tab on a user's profile.

+Additionally in 2022, TikTok implemented a Dislike button for their user comments with the intent of giving their users power to identify comments that are considered "irrelevant or inappropriate".
+Just like on YouTube ever since the late 2013 overhaul of their comment system, these dislikes are not visible to others.

 XWiki

-XWiki, the application wiki and open source collaborative platform, added the « Like » button in version 12.7.
+XWiki, the application wiki and open source collaborative platform, added the "Like" button in version 12.7.
 This button allows users to like wiki pages.
-It's possible to see all liked pages and the Like counter for each page.
+It is possible to see all liked pages and the Like counter for each page.